Azure/AppConfiguration/releaseNotes/Microsoft.Featuremanagement.md

 * Adds additional telemetry fields on FeatureEvaluation events.
   * `DefaultWhenEnabled` reflects what the DefaultWhenEnabled variant on the flag is.
   * `VariantAssignmentPercentage` shows what percentage of users will be allocated the given Variant for the given Reason.
-  * `AllocationId` is a hash that represents the state of allocation on the flag.
-When the hash changes, users may receieve a different variant or variant value than before.

 ## 4.0.0-preview4 - Jul 19, 2024